 Implementation of Policies in the Borough Local Plan

-New Local Plan policies are not yet in place, but the current Borough Local Plan (1999) is seen to have performed well, with policies being used effectively.
+The relevant development plan for this monitoring period remains the saved aspects of the 1999 Borough Local Plan.
+This is seen to have performed well, with policies being used effectively.

 Monitoring Report - Key Findings